hetvirani18/odoo/README.md

 - `POST /api/questions/:id/vote` - Vote on a question
 - `POST /api/questions/:id/bookmark` - Bookmark a question

 ### Answers
+> **Note:** Only authenticated users can view answers.
+Guests will not see answers in the UI or via the API.
-- `GET /api/answers/question/:questionId` - Get all answers for a question
+- `GET /api/answers/question/:questionId` - Get all answers for a question (auth required)
 - `POST /api/answers/question/:questionId` - Create a new answer
 - `PUT /api/answers/:id` - Update an answer
 - `DELETE /api/answers/:id` - Delete an answer